imagej/imagej.github.io/pages/Image_Intensity_Processing.md

 ### Simple masking

 Use one of the ROI tools to draw around the area of interest and then
+select: {% include bc content="Edit | Clear outside" %}.
+This will
-select: .
-This will change the area outside the selected region to the background value.
+change the area outside the selected region to the background value.

 ### Complex masking